Polenoso/BottomSheetSUI/README.md

 # BottomSheetSUI

-BottomSheetSUI is a package that gives you the ability to show a Bottom sheet intractable, where you can add your own SwiftUI view.
+BottomSheetSUI is a package that gives you the ability to show a Bottom sheet interactable, where you can add your own SwiftUI view.

 You can customize the detents available for the sheet.
 Small, Medium and Large.
 It will use just a set of them.